ericksuzart/cmaptools-desktop/readme.md

 chmod +x CmapTools.sh && ./CmapTools.sh
 ```

-Then, should appear the application icon on ubuntu launcher.
+Then the application icon should appear on ubuntu launcher.